KhadijehPadast/todo-list/README.md

 # todo-list
-a simple todo-list with python, save list in a json file
+A simple todo-list program without Gui with python for improve coding skills. save list ina a json file